-- Carefully follow any instructions regarding wound care recommended by your health-care provider.
+- Carefully follow any instructions regarding wound care recommended by a health-care provider.

-- Your health-care provider may have the patient or the caregiver remove the packing.
+- A health-care provider may have the patient or the caregiver remove the packing.
 If so, it is best removed while the area is moistened with water.

-- After the packing has been removed, soak or flush the area for 10 to 20 minutes, three to four times daily to allow the wound to heal properly.
+- After the packing has been removed, soak or flush the area for 10-20 minutes, three to four times daily to allow the wound to heal properly.

-- Be sure to keep all follow-up appointments as your health-care provider may want you to return for a recheck of the wound.
+- Keep all follow-up appointments as a health-care provider may want one to return for a recheck of the wound.
 Sometimes the wound may require repacking if it continues to drain pus.

-- Report any fever or increased pain or redness to your health-care provider immediately.
+- Report any fever or increased pain or redness to a health-care provider immediately.

 Must Read Articles Related to Abscess